It’s high time I jumped back into another vid by this character. This time we’ll look at his reasons why the Bible isn’t

 7. It lacks knowledge that humans of the time couldn’t have had

-This isn’t much of a problem.
+This is no problem at all.
 It’s what we would expect from a work of antiquity.
-Since critics refuse to treat the Biblical texts as historical they then create unnecessary problems that needn’t brought up.
+Since critics refuse to treat the Biblical texts as historical they then turn and create problems that don’t exist.
 The Bible wasn’t written by scientists nor was it meant to be a work of science.
 Take Genesis one, for example.
-John Walton, in his excellent work The Lost World of Genesis One, provides clear cut evidence that this isn’t a telling of material origins but of functional origins.
+John Walton, in his excellent work The Lost World of Genesis One, provides clear cut evidence that this isn’t a textbook telling of material origins but of functional origins.
 Inserting modern science into a text that didn’t understand it is a practice called Concordism and has resulted in grave misreadings.
 To this effect, Walton notes,

 “We should not worry about the question of “truth” with regard to the Bible’s use of Old World science…..some scientific framework needs to be adopted, and all scientific frameworks are dynamic and subject to change.
 Adoption of the framework of the target audience is most logical.
 The Old World science found in the Bible would not be considered “wrong” or “false” as much as it would just offer a perspective from a different vantage point.
 Even today we can consider it true that the sky is blue, that the sun sets and that the moon shines.
 But we know that these are scientifically misleading statements…..The Old World science in the Bible offers the perspective of the earthbound observer.